praveek/launch.en/help/quick-start/quick-start.md

 For detailed instructions on how to create groups and add users for Launch, see [Users](../launch-reference/administration/user-permissions.md).

-## 2. Log in
+## 2. Log in {#log-in}

 Once Launch rights have been added to your Adobe ID, you need to log in to Launch.
 You can do this by navigating directly to [https://launch.adobe.com](https://launch.adobe.com) or by logging in to the [Experience Cloud \(https://experiencecloud.adobe.com\)](https://experiencecloud.adobe.com), navigating to the Activation page, and clicking on Launch.

-## 3. Create a property
+## 3. Create a property {#create-a-property}

 Once you're in Launch, the first thing you'll want to do is create a property.
 A property is basically a container that you fill with extensions, rules, data elements, and libraries as you deploy tags to your site.
 Many people create a property for each website \(or group of closely related sites\) where they want to deploy the same set of tags.

 For more about creating properties, see [Create a property](../launch-reference/administration/companies-and-properties.md#create-a-property).

-## 4. Install extensions
+## 4. Install extensions {#install-extension}

 An extension is an integration built by Adobe or an Adobe partner that adds new and endless options for the tags that you can deploy to your sites.
 If you think of Launch as an operating system, extensions are the apps that you install so Launch can do the things you need it to do.

 All new properties come with the [Core extension](../extension-reference/web/core-extension/) installed.
 Mobile properties come with additional extensions.
 The Core extension is built by the Launch team to provide a robust default set of data element types for your data layer and event types for your rules.
 Most actions you will want to perform \(get an ECID, send Adobe Analytics beacons, load the Target global mbox, etc\) will come from extensions that you install from the catalog.

 What makes Launch truly unique among tag management systems is that these extensions can be built by anyone.
 Do you need to drop a Facebook remarketing pixel on your site?
 Check out the extension that Facebook built.
 Do you want the same for Twitter or Linked In?
 Use those extensions.
 Do you need to run a survey?
 Look at Question Pro or Foresee.
 Do you need to manage privacy and consent from your end users to help out with GDPR?
 Take a good look at Evidon and Trust Arc.
 Would you like to see really granular insight into the behavior of individual users on your site?
 Maybe take a look at Clicktale.
-For more information, see [Add a new extension](../launch-reference/managing-resources/extensions/#add-a-new-extension).
+For more information, see [Add a new extension](../launch-reference/managing-resources/extensions/overview.md#add-a-new-extension).

-## 5. Create data elements and rules
+## 5. Create data elements and rules {#create-data-elements-and-rules}

 **Data elements** are pointers to the information that you want to collect and send to different places on your page: